BAD NEWS: Second Amendment Advocates Are Dealt Another Blow By Overreaching Government… | John Hawkins' Right Wing News

 One could conceive of a situation whereby whenever a doctor asks his or her patient about owning firearms, that the answers received could be recorded in a database of some kind.
 And that kind of database detailing which patients own guns, or how many and what kind, is bad news for Americans.
 At no time is it appropriate for that information to be available to the government, or private citizens and political or news organizations.

 An American’s right to bear arms is sacrosanct and quite frankly outside of the “need to know” of our physicians.
 Hey doc, mind your own business.
 You don’t ask if I have a gun and I won’t ask if you do.
-Because if, like these 11t Circuit judges said, you have the First Amendment right to ask, then we the patient also have the First Amendment right to either not answer your impudent question or ask you if YOU own any firearms.
+Because if, like these 11th Circuit judges said, you have the First Amendment right to ask, then we, the patient, also have the First Amendment right to either not answer your impudent question or ask you if YOU own any firearms.
 How do you like them apples?

 - Share